mobbr/mobbr-api-v1/examples/README.md

 While in crowdfunding mode, all payments are kept in escrow by Mobbr until the value is set to `"type":"payment"`.

-Changes won't be noticed by our API until it is notified of the script changes.
-Triggering the pledge (distribution of the accumulated pledges among participants) can be done by:
+Changes in the script won't be noticed however by our API until it is notified of the script changes.
+Triggering the pledge (distributing the accumulated pledges among participants) can be done by:
-- Any of the pledgers can explicitely trigger the payment from the MOBBR.COM dashboard
+- Any of the pledgers can trigger their payment from the MOBBR.COM dashboard, upon which the API will trigger them all
 - A call to API-method [`PUT /api_v1/payments/claim`](https://github.com/mobbr/mobbr-api-v1/tree/master/payments#claim-payments)

-##Payment by API

-To do a payment using the API requires two calls:
--